 Evaluating Natoma alternatives requires a systematic assessment across multiple dimensions.
 Organizations should prioritize criteria aligned with their specific deployment requirements and risk tolerance.

-Security and Compliance Requirements
+Security and compliance requirements

 Essential Security Features:

-- HIPAA compliance options for healthcare deployments
+- Compliance with HIPAA standards and BAA availability for healthcare deployments where required

 - Audit trails that support GDPR accountability programs for European operations